What to Bring

 - Camera

-- Extra Batteries (you will be taking LOTS of pictures)
+- Extra Batteries (you will be taking LOTS of pictures), Power Bank or Solar Charger

 - Insect Repellent